postrequest/cbuster/README.md

 # cbuster

-Simple and quick Directory Bruteforcer.
+Simple and quick (Directory && File) Fuzzer.

 \* No Responsibility taken for melted NICs